pingcap/docs/tiup/tiup-command-update.md

 # tiup update

-The `tiup update` command is used to upgrade the installed components or itself.
+The `tiup update` command is used to update the installed components or itself.

 ## Syntax